aleksander-wittkamp/WritingBuddy/README.md

 These include:

-- Creating a wordcloud
+- Create a wordcloud

-- Providing a statistical breakdown of the piece's reading level, word count, vocabulary count, dialogue percentage, and most common words.
+- Provide a breakdown of the piece's reading level, word count, vocabulary count, dialogue percentage, and most common words.